 Differences Between the Blazor Server and Blazor WebAssembly Applications

-To show the differences between these two application types, we have to create both of them.
-So, let’s do that.
+To show the differences between these two application types, we are going to create both of them.

 The creation process is the same as for any other ASP.NET Core application.
-We have to create a new Blazor App project:
+Let’s create a new Blazor App project first:

-Name it, and finally, choose what project type we want to work with:
+Name it and choose what project type we want to work with:

 For the first application, we are going to choose the Blazor Server App, and for the second, we are going to choose the Blazor WebAssembly App.